aktsbot/kg/README.md

 Visit http://localhost:3456 to see it running.

 To deploy the songbook, copy over the [dist](dist) folder to your server's www folder.
-Here's a sample nginx config to do something like this.
+Here's a sample nginx config.

 ```
 server {